The Hybrid Publishing Lab

 Several experiments explore the unbound book in the digital age: “Book Sprints”, a method for collaborative writing first developed by Adam Hyde, brings together a group to produce a book in 3-5 days; “The Personal Archive” rethinks our relation to archives in the digital era; a cooperation with DIE ZEIT transforms analog learning materials into a hybrid format.

 The innovative research environment allows any number of details, or subregions, within an image to be highlighted and described.
 It links annotations within a corpus to each other, making them accessible in indices.
 Interim results as well as final versions can be compiled at any time as an online/offline hypermedia publication.

 The CDC Press, currently under development, will publish research on digital cultures and networked media to explore and apply new digital publishing practices.
 Its publications challenge contemporary theories and advance debates related to the Humanities in the digital age.
 Pushing the boundaries of the book, the press combines Open Access and thorough peer review with new approaches like Book Sprints.

 This vocabulary discusses and positions key terms located at the intersection of digitalization and the humanities in which each keyword gives an overview of debates and discourses, daws out inherent tensions, and explores future directions.

-The Hybrid Publishing Lab is part of the Leuphana University of Lüneburg Innovation Incubator and part of the Centre for Digital Cultures financed by the European Regional Development Fund and co-funded by the German federal state of Lower Saxony.
+The Hybrid Publishing Lab is part of the Centre for Digital Cultures at the Leuphana University of Lüneburg Innovation Incubator and part of the Centre for Digital Cultures financed by the European Regional Development Fund and co-funded by the German federal state of Lower Saxony.